 Which Of The Following Is A National Power Only

 National power is a multifaceted concept, often misunderstood and oversimplified.
-It encompasses all the resources and capabilities a nation possesses that can be leveraged to achieve its national interests.
-However, not all elements of a nation's strength qualify as inherent national power.
+On top of that, it encompasses all the resources and capabilities a nation possesses that can be leveraged to achieve its national interests.
+On the flip side, not all elements of a nation's strength qualify as inherent national power.
 Some are simply tools or expressions of that underlying strength.
 To truly understand what constitutes a national power only, we must first dissect the components of national power itself.

 Understanding National Power